jonathanglasmeyer/loc/README.md

 `loc` is a LOC counter that respects `*.gitignore` and shows summaries for a whole git repo from any subfolder of this repo.

-It also respects an optional `*.locignore` in which you can specify additional globbing patterns for files/folders that should not be counted.
+It also respects an optional `*.locignore` (in the root of a given git repo) in which you can specify additional globbing patterns for files/folders that should not be counted.

 ## Dependencies
 - `sloccount`